 - FAQ

-3. Turn off unnecessary location access services and apps
+3. Turn off unnecessary location services

 4. Use auto-brightness